-You will need certified copies of the death certificate to carry out certain tasks after the death, such as arranging for the disposition of the body and transferring the deceased person’s property to inheritors.
-You may be able to file the death certificate and get certified copies the same day.
+You will need certified copies of the death certificate to carry out certain tasks after the death, such as arranging for the disposition of the body and transferring the deceased person's property to inheritors.
+You might be able to file the death certificate and get certified copies the same day.
 If not, you will have to make a return trip to pick up the copies.
 Be prepared to pay a small fee for each copy.

-There are no state laws in Virginia prohibiting home burial, but local governments may have rules governing private burials.
+There are no state laws in Virginia prohibiting home burial, but local governments might have rules governing private burials.
 Before burying a body on private property or establishing a family cemetery, you should check with the county or town clerk for any zoning laws you must follow.
 You can most likely hold a home burial if you live in a rural area.

 For more information about cremation, including information on scattering ashes, see Burial and Cremation Laws in Virginia.

-Even the most staunch home funeral advocates know that learning to care for one’s own dead can be difficult, especially during a time of grief.
+Even the staunchest home funeral advocates know that learning to care for one's own dead can be difficult, especially during a time of grief.
 If you need help, there are people available to coach you through the process.
 You can find local guides, consultants, and other resources by visiting the National Home Funeral Alliance website.
 The book Final Rights, by Joshua Slocum and Lisa Carlson, also offers extensive information on the subject.

 For more information about final arrangements and documenting your final wishes in advance, see Nolo's section on Getting Your Affairs in Order.